sinhp/carlvlewis.github.io/_posts/2017-04-26-my-week-at-openvisconf-2017-in-tweets.md

 ---
-title: My week at OpenVisConf 2017 in tweets
+title: My week at OpenVisConf 2017 in tweets – or, how I learned to stop hating and be okay with Tableau
 date: 2017-04-26 23:28:00 -04:00
 comments: true
 ---